 Ace wasn’t paying too much attention, though.
 He found himself just staring at Quivira, whose life he had saved last year, and who had saved his life many years ago.
 She was smiling at him knowingly, but not saying anything.

 Kolby went on, “Doctor Mallory Hammer, who can provide medical support.”
 He paused to gaze at the last woman, both affectionately, and with disdain.
-“And here we have Natasha Orlov, former mob princess, and possible lone Russian survivor of the 2023 Gang Wars.
+“And here we have Natasha Orlova, former mob princess, and possible lone Russian survivor of the 2023 Gang Wars.
 She has seen the light, but has not forgotten her past.
 She’s on demolitions.
 The Forger and Micro are busy at the Census Bureau headquarters.
 The latter will be providing technical support remotely.
 She’ll make sure we don’t get caught.
 She’s not a salmon or choosing one—or spawn,” he added, looking back at Quivira, “but she’s a good ally.
-Keep your guard up around Orlov, though.”
+Keep your guard up around Orlova, though.”

 “I’m doing my best here, Kolby,” Natasha alleged.
 “Not every Russian is bad.
 I never wanted the life my father set out for me.
 I was always trying to get out, even as a little girl.”